Elton133/fanRemake/README.md

 The **Fanyogo Website** is a promotional site designed to showcase Fanyogo's products.
 It includes a video banner, product descriptions, and a responsive design using **Bootstrap**.

+You can see a live demo of the FanYogo site [here](https://fanyogo1.netlify.app).

 ## Features

 - **Video Banner**: A looping promotional video.